-Example 1: An employee has 20 days' Banked Sick Leave and 12 days' unused Annual Sick Leave at the end of the year.
+Example 1: An employee has 20 days' banked sick leave and 12 days' unused annual sick leave at the end of the year.
 This employee's annual sick day allotment is 12 days.
-Ten days may be cashed out at 75 percent value and two days will be credited to Banked Sick Leave; or, all 12 days' unused Annual Sick Leave may be credited to Banked Sick Leave.
+Ten days may be cashed out at 75 percent value and two days will be credited to banked sick leave; or, all 12 days' unused annual sick leave may be credited to banked sick leave.

-All unused Annual Sick Leave days that are not converted to cash under Option 1 or Option 2 above will be automatically credited to Banked Sick Leave at 100 percent of value.
+All unused annual sick leave days that are not converted to cash under Option 1 or Option 2 above will be automatically credited to banked sick leave at 100 percent of value.

 Retirement Conversion.
-Upon retirement, Banked Sick Leave accrued prior to January 1, 2006, will be recognized as credited service for pension purposes (excluding Taft-Hartley plans).
+Upon retirement, banked sick leave accrued prior to January 1, 2006, will be recognized as credited service for pension purposes (excluding Taft-Hartley plans).

 Healthcare Reimbursement Account (HRA).
-Effective January 1, 2010, the parties agreed to establish a Healthcare Reimbursement Account (HRA) for bargaining unit employees covered by the National Agreement.
-An HRA will be set up for eligible employees who become plan participants when they retire in accordance with thePlan Document.
+A Healthcare Reimbursement Account (HRA) will be set up for eligible employees who become plan participants when they retire in accordance with the plan document.
 However, UFCW Pharmacy Clerks in Southern California covered under the UFCW Pharmacy Health & Welfare Trust ("Trust") are also eligible for reimbursement of the following health care expenses incurred under any plan of benefits offered by the Trust.